nazuranajmi/nazuranajmi/README.md

 ## 👩‍💻 About Me
 Hi!
 My name is Nazura Najmi.
 I'm dedicated to grow my expertise in data analytics, statistical analysis, data visualization, and predictive modeling.
-With a strong foundation in Python, I am continuously working on projects that help me learn and apply these skills in real-world scenarios.
+Currently I am learnig in Python, I am continuously working on projects that help me learn and apply these skills in real-world scenarios.